NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Read Shibboleths.md

 Granted by [[Feats/Read Shibboleths|Read Shibboleths]]

-Once you've gleaned one or more true minor facts about a person, you can then incorporate these mannerisms into your speech to present yourself in a way that they find familiar.
-This grants you a +1 circumstance bonus to your Diplomacy and Deception checks with them.
+You gain a +1 circumstance bonus to your Diplomacy and Deception checks.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*